jasonbayton/11ty/_src/blog/2022/12/android-features-2023.md

     - Enterprise
 permalink: false
 ---
+I last did [one of these](https://bayton.org/blog/2019/01/what-id-like-to-see-from-android-enterprise-in-2019/) in 2019, and very little has come to fruition from my previous list.. so it's obviously time to do one again!

 It's been a pretty quiet year for enterprise features in Android; not to suggest what [was released](https://developer.android.com/work/versions/android-13) wasn't welcomed (Wi-Fi features in particular were long-overdue!), but compared to years prior there were no big-hitters that really stood out.